acheong08/ChatGPT/README.md

 <sup>Connect with me on [Linkedin](https://www.linkedin.com/in/acheong08/) to support this project.
 I'm graduating high school soon and knowing some people might help my chances at finding employment.</sup>

 > # Notice: The project has been archived in favor of a more robust API system under the [ChatGPT-Hackers](https://github.com/ChatGPT-Hackers/) organization.
+> ## Notice: A Python library replacement is available at https://github.com/LanLan69/easyChatGPT.
+It is even better in that Captcha is 100% automated for free.

 # Usage